marcus-grant/notes/bayes-theory.md

 What is the probability that the coin came from the first bag?
 If you can determine the probability of choosing a quarter, then you can calculate the probability the coin you picked came from the first bag.

+When used properly,
+Bayes theorem is effectively a [machine learning][-ml] [algorithm][-algo].
+It can be used to calculate the probability of an event occurring given that another event has already occurred.
+And *priori* features in data can be used to create a model that predicts the *posteriori* probability of an event occurring.

 ## Formal Definition of Bayes Theorem